KnpLabs/KnpUserBundle/Resources/doc/logging_by_username_or_email.rst

-Logging by Username or Email
+Logging in by Username or Email
 ============================

 As of the version 1.3.0, the bundle provides a built-in user provider implementation